lambeboluwatife/task-tracker/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open https://task-tracker-lbd.netlify.app/ for the live site.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 ### `npm run build`